OPPO Find X Teardown

 We can see the cover plate can be embedded into the cover plate at the bottom.
 The foam in the part circled red can function as a cushion.
 The area circled in red reserves for the motion of the coaxial cable.
 The part circled green is the lower part of the motor and its cable.

 The phone sports a 3730mAh battery.
 Its limited charge voltage is 4.4V, nominal voltage is 3.85V, and rated capacity is 3645mAh.
 Besides, it supports 5V/4A VOOC technology.
-To be honest, it was a surprise for me to see a battery with a capacity close to 4000mAh.
+I was surprised to see a battery with a capacity close to 4000mAh.
 From the back of the battery, we can see that this battery cell is made by ATL.

 This GIF shows the coaxial cable moves.